maubanel/UE5-CPP-Overview/hello-world/README.md

 ##### `Step 12.`\|`CPPOVR`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Every C++ program starts by calling a function called **main**.
 We know if is a function as it is a name followed by **()** parenthesis.
 It then runs everything between the following curly braces `{....}`.
-It executes them in order line by line, 13 through 15 in my case.
+It executes them in order line by line, in my case it only runs line 8.

 ![Highlights the main(){...} function in a C++14 program](images/RunMain.png)